Huang-I-Chun/gpcc_for_3dgs/README.md

-# TMC13
+# Using GPCC to Compress 3D Gaussain

+This is a project that extends original GPCC codec (https://github.com/MPEGGroup/mpeg-pcc-tmc13) to make it available to compress 3D Gaussian, there are some main problems solved in this project:

+- 3D Gaussian contains many more attributes than traditional point cloud, so we need to extend the number of attributes that can compress in GPCC
+- 3D Gaussian attributes contain floating points and negative numbers.
+However, GPCC only accepts positive integers as input attributes

 ## Building

-### OSX
+### Linux (same to original G-PCC)

 - mkdir build
 - cd build
-- cmake .. -G Xcode
-- open the generated xcode project and build it

-### Linux
-- mkdir build
-- cd build
 - cmake ..
 - make

-### Windows
-- md build
-- cd build
-- cmake .. -G "Visual Studio 15 2017 Win64"
-- open the generated visual studio solution and build it

 ## Running

 This TMC13 codec implementation encodes frame sequences.
 A single binary contains the encoder and decoder implementation, with selection using the `--mode` option.
 Documentation of options is provided via the `--help` command line option.

 ### Runtime configuration and configuration files